 If you haven't been vaccinated yet this flu season, here's what you need to know.

-If news of this particularly bad flu season has you worried about your own chances of coming down with the virus, here’s a major step you can take to protect yourself (if you haven’t already): Go get a flu shot.
+Flu activity is picking up across the country, with widespread infection in 24 states, according to the CDC.
+If that news has you worried about your own chances of coming down with the virus, here’s a major step you can take to protect yourself (if you haven’t already): Go get a flu shot.

 That’s right.
-No matter what your reason was for putting off your flu vaccine, there’s still time to get one, even if it is past the middle of January already.
+No matter what your reason was for putting off your flu vaccine, there’s still time to get one, even if it is January already.
 Here’s why.

 What does the flu shot do?